ElliotKillick/LdrLockLiberator/README.md

     For when <b>DLLMain</b> is the only way
 </p>

 LdrLockLiberator is a collection of techniques for escaping or otherwise forgoing Loader Lock while executing your code from `DllMain` or anywhere else the lock may be present.
-It was released in conjuction with the ["Perfect DLL Hijacking"](https://elliotonsecurity.com/perfect-dll-hijacking) article.
+It was released in conjunction with the ["Perfect DLL Hijacking"](https://elliotonsecurity.com/perfect-dll-hijacking) article.
 We give you the <b>key</b> to unlock the library loader and do what you want with your loader (on your own computer)!

 The techniques are intended to be **universal, clean, and 100% safe** where possible.
 They're designed to work without modifying memory protection or pointers.
 This is important for staying compatible with modern exploit mitigations.
+The only officially supported architecture is x86-64 (32-bits is largely extinct).

+Want to learn the architectural reasons as to why `DllMain` is so troublesome on Windows whereas Unix-like operating systems don't struggle here?
+[Please, be my guest!](https://github.com/ElliotKillick/windows-vs-linux-loader-architecture#concurrency-experiments-conclusion).

 ## Techniques